 Source P

-With reference to its origin, purpose, and content, analyse the value and limitations of Source O for a historian studying the reasons behind the shift to armed struggle.
+With reference to its origin, purpose and content, analyse the value and limitations of Source O for a historian studying the causes of the Soweto uprising.

 Source M